 6 tips to adequately protect your cottage

-Published on June 19, 2019
+Published on June 19, 2022

 Renowned haven of peace, the cottage is synonymous with getting away and relaxing.
 Ready to get away from it all in your own little piece of paradise?
 Follow these six tips from L’Unique General Insurance to adequately insure your cottage and prevent losses.

-2. Get civil liability coverage
+2. Protect your civil liability

 - If you use fuel for heating (propane, gas, wood, etc.):

-- Store propane tanks outdoors
+- Store propane tanks outdoors.

-4. Minimize the risk of theft
+4. Reduce the risk of break-ins

-- If possible, ask a neighbour you trust to keep an eye on your cottage
+- If possible, ask a neighbour you trust to keep an eye on your cottage if you’re away.

 - Lock your doors, windows, storage space, etc.

 - Don’t leave valuable property (bicycles, electronic devices, jewelry, etc.) in your cottage while you’re away.
 Bring valuable objects back to your primary residence.
-They will then be covered by the insurance policy of this residence, which is likely more complete than your cottage insurance.
+They will then be covered by the insurance policy under this residence, which is likely more complete than your cottage insurance.